Sai Reddy

 Sai Reddy (ca. 1962 – 6 December 2013) was an Indian journalist for the Hindi-language newspaper Deshandhu.
 He was murdered by the Maoists near a market in Basaguda, Bijapur district, Chhattisgarh.
 Both the Maoists and police were suspicious of Reddy's allegiance to the other side.
 Maoists believed he was assisting police to dislodge the Communist Party of India.
 The police arrested him for having close ties with the communists.
 Some journalists believed that Reddy was killed by other farmers.
-He was known for playing an active role in the people's movement in Basaguda over the last few decades.
+He had been known for playing an active role in the people's movement in Basaguda over the last few decades.

 Personal

-Sai Reddy was born in 1962 and was from in Basuguda, an area hit hard by the insurgent Naxalites.
-Reddy was held by security in 1998 under the Essential Commodities Act and again in 2008 for suspected relationships with the Maoists.
+Sai Reddy was born in 1962 and was from Basuguda, an area hit hard by the insurgent Naxalites.
+Reddy was held by the security forces in 1998 under the Essential Commodities Act and again in 2008 for suspected relationships with the Maoists.
 Many rural journalists supplement their incomes by selling agricultural products while also working as journalists, and Reddy also used this method to supplement his salary.
 His wife had a shop.
 He was living in Bijapur at the time he returned home.